From Boring to Enchanting – A Case For Repurposing

 A direct path of pavers, intersected with a small sunken water feature, leads through the contemplative area to the herb garden beyond the second arch.
 Here the design team tucked an intimate seating arrangement against the perimeter wall.
 The café-style furniture is backed by a mirror that not only reflects the light but also lengthens the space when you view it from afar.
 A second mirror against one of the walls under the pergola performs a similar function.

-The design team commented that while the back garden had initially provided a challenge, once they had apportioned practical functions to the space, everything had fallen into place.
+The design team commented that while the back garden had initially provided a challenge, once they had apportioned practical functions to the space by repurposing items, everything had fallen into place.
 The owner, of course, is delighted with the results